kdave/btrfs-progs/Documentation/Subpage.rst

   non-subpage mount for certain corner cases, it's way easier to create such mixed extents for subpage.

-  Thus max_inline mount option will be sliently ignored for subpage mounts, and it always acts as "max_inline=0".
+  Thus max_inline mount option will be silently ignored for subpage mounts, and it always acts as "max_inline=0".

 - Compression write is limited to page aligned ranges